This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 Do those things consistently and you will dramatically improve your real-world security.

 Nothing is theft-proof.
-But most thieves are looking for the easiest option, not the hardest challenge.
+Most thieves are looking for the easiest option, not the hardest challenge.

 Your aim is simple: make your bike the wrong choice.